Trichomoniasis

-Trichomoniasis, sometimes called "trich" (pronounced "trick"), is a common sexually transmitted infection (STI) that affects both females and males, although symptoms are more common in females.
+Trichomoniasis, sometimes called “trich” (pronounced “trick”), is a common sexually transmitted infection (STI) that affects both females and males, but symptoms are more common in females.

 Trichomoniasis is caused by the single-celled protozoan parasite, Trichomonas vaginalis.
-The vagina is the most common site of infection in girls and women, and the urethra (urine canal) is the most common site of infection in boys and men.
-The parasite is sexually transmitted through penis-to-vagina intercourse or vulva-to-vulva (the genital area outside the vagina) contact with an infected partner.
+The vagina is the most common site of infection in girls and women, and the urethra is the most common site of infection in boys and men.
+The parasite is transmitted through sex (penis-to-vagina or vulva-to-vulva contact) with an infected partner.
 Women can get the disease from infected men or women, but men usually contract it only from infected women.

 How common is trichomoniasis?